 The taxpayer and the Foreign Investment Committee may petition the SII for a modification of the depreciation regime applicable to a specific set of facts.

-Taxpayers who, during the three years preceding the one in which the asset is placed into use, generate annual average revenues of 100,000 development units or less are entitled to depreciate the asset by considering its useful life to be one-tenth of its regular useful life, as long it is not less than one year.
-This benefit applies to both new and used fixed assets.
-The taxpayer may not change its option once it is made.
-If the taxpayer has been in existence for less than three years, the annual average must be calculated during those years the taxpayer has been in existence.
+Taxpayers who, during the three years preceding that in which the asset is placed into use, generate annual average revenues of 100,000 development units or less are entitled to depreciate the asset by considering its useful life to be one-tenth of its regular useful life, as long that is not less than one year.
+This benefit is available with respect to both new and used fixed assets.
+Once exercised, this option may not be reversed.
+If the taxpayer has been in existence for less than three years, the annual average must be calculated during those years in which the taxpayer has been in existence.

 (b) Useful Lives

 The SII has issued general guidelines on the useful lives of fixed assets that depend on the business activity undertaken by the taxpayer.
 The following list provides the useful lives of assets used for manufacturing activities: